nyc-bobolinks-2016/snitching-on-sinatra-challenge/part2.md

 The `<%= @ice_cream_cones %>` erb tag was replaced with a random number, courtesy of the `@ice_cream_cones` instance variable we set in the controller.

+An instance variable set in a route's block will be available to the view that has been rendered by that block.
+That's a pretty complicated sentence, so let's try to break that down.

+Setting `@ice_cream_cones` in this block means we can access `@ice_cream_cones` in `about.erb`.
+Instance variables set in a block can be accessed in a view rendered using the `erb` method *within than block*. `erb` is a method that is most commonly called with a symbol (`:about` in this case).
+It executes ruby code contained in special tags.

 > :flashlight: An ERB tag with an equals sign (`<%= %>`) displays the result
 > of the code inside the begin and end tags, while an ERB tag without an equals